-The 2N® Indoor View and 2N® Indoor Compact indoor panels have a new feature: they can show the status of door contacts installed on doors: informing users if the doors are open, closed, have been open for an extended period of time, etc. But how does this seemingly minor feature affect the project, and in which other ways can answering units increase the security of the building?
+The 2N® Indoor View and 2N® Indoor Compact indoor panels have a new feature: they can show the status of door contacts installed on doors: informing users if the doors are open, closed, have been open for an extended period of time, etc. But how does this seemingly minor feature affect the project, and in which other ways can indoor stations increase the security of the building?
 Read on for more.

 So which types of statuses do units display, and why are they important?